 • Daniel Almeida, At Large

-Daniel Almeida is a senior financial executive, with 20 years of experience in investment and risk management, insurance and derivatives.
-He has worked for large multinational companies such as ING Group, Aflac, Intercontinental Exchange and managed teams in Brazil, Latin America and USA, he is now the Director for Global Risk Management at Intercontinental Exchange Inc. When his younger daughter was diagnosed with PKU in 2008, he met Kristen via the Emory Genetics Clinic and they have been in contact since then.
+Daniel Almeida is a senior financial executive, with over 20 years of experience in risk management, investments, insurance and derivatives.
+He has worked for large multinational companies such as ING Group, Aflac, Intercontinental Exchange and managed teams in Brazil, Latin America and the U.S. He is now Director at KPMG on their Capital Markets Compliance Risk practice.
+When his younger daughter was diagnosed with PKU in 2008, he met Kristen via the Emory Genetics Clinic and they have been in contact since then.
 Given his personal link to the PKU community and also professional background, in 2015 he was invited to join the Board of Georgia PKU Connect.
 Besides supporting all its activities, his main focus in the group has been on Organization Planning and Board development, determining skills, experience needed, and defining board member roles and responsibilities.
 Daniel is also co-chair of the Principal Advisory Council at Peachtree Middle School and lives in Atlanta with his wife and 2 daughters.

 • Lindsey Coltraine, At Large

 Lindsey Coltraine is a Registered Nurse who works in pediatrics, and she is a Family Therapist where she works with couples and adult individuals.
 She graduated from the University of Georgia with a Bachelor of Science in Psychology before going on to complete her Master’s of Nursing degree with Georgia Health Sciences University and Master of Family Therapy degree with Mercer University.
 She is married to Brian Coltraine, and they have a son who was born in October 2015 with PKU.
 They also have another son who was born in September 2019.
 Lindsey has been very active in the PKU community and is proud to serve on the board.
 Her passion is connecting with new families and helping to ease the transition into the PKU world.